-For all other partners, enter the partner's distributive share of allowable reforestation expense in box 13 of Schedule K-1 using code S and attach a statement that provides a description of the qualified timber property.
+Schedule K-1.
+Enter the partner's distributive share of the allowable reforestation expenses in box 13 of Schedule K-1 using code S and attach a statement that provides a description of the qualified timber property.
 If the partnership is electing to deduct amounts from more than one qualified timber property, provide a description and the amount for each property.

 Domestic production activities deduction (codes T, U, and V).
-The partnership does not compute the domestic production activities deduction, but must provide its partners the information they need to compute the deduction on Form 8903, Domestic Production Activities Deduction.
-If the partnership meets certain requirements (explained below), it can choose to calculate qualified production activities income (QPAI) and Form W-2 wages (W-2 wages) at the partnership level and report these amounts on Schedule K-1 for its qualified partners using codes U and V. See QPAI and Form W-2 wages computed at partnership level, on this page, for details.
+The partnership does not compute the domestic production activities deduction, but must provide its partners the information they need to compute the deduction on Form 8903.
+Domestic Production Activities Deduction.
+If the partnership meets certain requirements (explained below), it can choose to calculate qualified production activities income (QPAI) and Form W-2 wages (W-2 wages) at the partnership level and report these amounts on Schedule K-1 for its qualified partners using codes U and V. See QPAI and Form W-2 wages computed at partnership level, below, for details.